blepping/ComfyUI-sonar/README.md

 **Note**: If you connect the optional `SonarCustomNoise` node to a Sonar sampler, the `NoisyLatentLike` node or the `SamplerConfigOverride` node, it will override the noise type selected in the node.

-### SonarPowerNoise

-The `SonarPowerNoise` node generates [fractional Brownian motion (fBm) noise](https://en.wikipedia.org/wiki/Fractional_Brownian_motion#Frequency-domain_interpretation).
-It offers versatility in producing various types of noise including gaussian, pink, 2D brownian noise, and all intermediates.

-By default, the node generates normal gaussian noise.
-Here's an overview of its parameters:

-- `factor` and `rescale` operate similarly to `SonarCustomNoise`, enabling the addition of multiple sources of noises.
-- `time_brownian` introduces correlation across sampler timesteps for SDE solvers.
-- `alpha` is the main parameter. `alpha > 0` amplifies low frequencies; `alpha = 1` yields pink noise, and `alpha = 2` produces brownian noise.
-Conversely, for `alpha < 0`, it amplifies high frequencies.
-- `min_freq` and `max_freq` determine the range of frequencies allowed through.
-Setting `max_freq = `$\sqrt{1/2} \simeq 0.7071$ enables the passage of the highest frequencies.
-In cases where `alpha < 0`, setting `max_freq = 0.5` is advisable to diminish the power of diagonally oriented frequencies.
-- `stretch`, `rotate`, and `pnorm` alter the filter's shape by stretching, rotating, or cushioning the band-pass region.
-- Lowering `mix` moderates the filter's effect by blending back unfiltered gaussian noise from the same sample.
-- `common_mode` is an attempt to desaturate the latent by injecting the average across channels into every latent channel.
-However, this may result in a specific color due to the encoding of the unit vector by the latent space.
-Note that this is done _after_ the `mix`ing of unfiltered gaussian noise.
-- Enabling `preview` provides a visual representation of the filter. `no_mix` sets `mix = 1` for the preview.
-The preview includes, from left to right:
-  - Fourier domain visualization: Low frequencies at the center, with black indicating filtered-out frequencies.
-  - Spatial visualization of the 2D kernel: The filtering can be interpreted as convolution with the displayed kernel.
-  - Sample: Gaussian sample with shaped frequency spectrum.
-A single latent channel will look like this.

-**Frequency-domain Interpretation**: The Fourier transform decomposes a 2D latent into sinusoids covering all spatial orientations and frequencies.
-For an independent and identically distributed gaussian sample, energy is evenly distributed across all frequencies and orientations.
-Scaling the power spectrum by $1 / f^\alpha$, where $\alpha>0$, boosts low frequencies, introducing spatial correlations.

-**Spatial Domain Interpretation**: A gaussian latent sample comprises independently sampled pixels, exhibiting no spatial correlations.
-Conversely, a requirement that each pixel value differs from its neighbors by a $\epsilon \sim \mathcal{N}(0, 1)$ results in 2D brownian noise ($\alpha=2$).

-**Seed Considerations**: While the node defaults to outputting gaussian noise, a given seed produce a different sample than the one produced by other gaussian noise sources.
-This stems from sampling the noise directly in the frequency domain to avoid the cost of a FFT.
-When `time_brownian = true`, noise sampling occurs in the spatial domain, ensuring that default parameters yield output equivalent to `SonarCustomNoise` set to `brownian`.

-***

-That's an advanced explanation.
-From a usage perspective, using positive alpha will tend to create a colorful effect, using negative alpha will create line/streak like artifacts sort of like an oil painting canvas.
-Start with small values at first (`-0.1`, `0.1`) and adjust as necessary. `time_brownian` makes the effect of power noise (and alpha) stronger - also note that it can only be used when sampling and not for `NoisyLatentLike`.
-Setting `common_mode` also generally seems to intensify these effects.
-Different types of models (normal EPS models, v-prediction models, SDXL) generally react differently to these exotic noise types so my advice is to experiment!
-Lowering `mix` uses normal gaussian noise for part of the generated noise.
-For example, `mix=1.0` means 100% power noise, `mix=0.5` means 50/50 power noise and normal gaussian noise.
-This also is about the same as setting factor to `0.5` and plugging in a `SonarCustomNoise` node with factor at `0.5` also and the type set to `guassian`.

-Noise from the `SonarCustomNoise` node and `SonarPowerNoise` can be freely mixed.

 ## Related